ouidhi/nyc-film-permits-analysis/README.md

 converted multiple zipcode values in one row to multiple rows

+## Dashboard Features

+## Power Query DAX

 removed the rows with zipcode 00083- it is invalid

-replaces zipcode 10048 with 10007 as it is now the primary ZIP used for the World Trade Center site and the surrounding redeveloped area (like One WTC, 9/11 Memorial, etc.).

-## Dashboard Features
+removed 1 row with zipcode 10048.
+After ZIP code 10048 was retired post-9/11, the World Trade Center area in Lower Manhattan was redistributed under surrounding ZIP codes.

 ## Insights & Analysis

 ## Live Dashboard

 ## Challenges & Learnings